 Advisory committee

 DEQ did not convene an advisory committee.
-DEQ does not anticipate the proposed rules will have a significant fiscal or economic impact or would be controversial.
+DEQ did not anticipate the proposed rules will have a significant fiscal or economic impact or would be controversial.
 DEQ considered:

 The proposed acute criteria for ammonia are generally more stringent than the current acute criteria for Oregon.